 4. When it comes to Italian wines specifically, I’d love to drink nothing but Barolos and Barbarescos, the noble Nebbiolo based reds from Italy’s Piedmont.
 Sadly, except for very special occasions, they are a bit out of my price league.
 But I will happily slurp down bottles of Barbera, also from Piedmont, which in my opinion is perhaps the greatest, most versatile food wine in the world, and a generally good value on most lists.

-5- Agreeing with the WSJ, when it comes to white wines, skip the chardonnay.
-One of my favorite current go-to whites are the über-food friendly gruner-veltliners from Austria, which are dry, have racy acidity, and bright, spice infused fruit.
-Also be on the look out for muscadet from France’s Loire Valley, one of the world’s greatest white wine values, and perhaps the ultimate wine to have with fresh shucked oysters.
+5. Agreeing with the WSJ, when it comes to white wines, skip the chardonnay.
+One of my favorite current go-to whites are the über-food friendly Gruner-veltliners from Austria, which are dry, have racy acidity, and bright, spice-infused fruit.
+Also be on the lookout for Muscadet from France’s Loire Valley, one of the world’s greatest white wine values, and perhaps the ultimate wine to have with freshly shucked oysters.
 For my palate Euro whites seemingly always deliver more pleasure with food than American whites, which tend to be more one dimensional.